 perform mediation, moderation, and moderated mediation analysis in SPSS with categorical and/or continuous variables, and

-interpret the results of such mediation, moderation, and moderated mediation analyses.
+interpret the results of such mediation, moderator, and moderated mediation analyses.

 Mode of instruction

-Seven 2-hours (web-)lectures and seven 2-hours work group sessions (of which three are computer practicals).
+Eight 2-hours (web-)lectures and eight 2-hours work group sessions (several sessions in pc rooms).
 Attendance to the work group sessions is mandatory.